Matsapha Airport

-Matsapha Airport (IATA: MTS, ICAO: FDMS) is an airport located near Manzini, a city in Manzini District of Eswatini.
+Matsapha Airport (IATA: MTS, ICAO: FDMS) is an airport located near Manzini, a city in Manzini District in the center-west of Eswatini.
 It serves flights of the Eswatini Government and mercy flights.

 History

-Although a new airport for Manzini, King Mswati III International Airport, was inaugurated in March 2014, Airlink chose to continue flying to Mastapha.
+Although a new airport for Manzini, King Mswati III International Airport, was inaugurated in March 2014, Airlink chose to continue flying to Matsapha.
 However, the Eswatini Civil Aviation Authority (ESWACAA) required the airline to end flights to Matsapha on 29 September 2014 and switch to King Mswati III Airport the following day.

 The Matsapha Airport was still planned to be used by the royal family and the army.
 The airport recorded 70,000 passengers yearly until it closed.
 All the commercial flights had one destination, the O. R. Tambo International Airport in Johannesburg.
 The plan to replace the Matsapha Airport was announced in 2000 by King Mswati.

 Facilities

 The airport is at an elevation of 2075 ft above mean sea level, the runway elevation is 2075 ft.
 It has one runway designated 07/25 with an asphalt surface measuring 2600 × 45 m.